 - Skin redness, which can last between 20 minutes through to several hours.
 This is normal and no action required

 - Swelling around treated areas, this usually passes after the first day but in some cases can take as long as 2-3 days.
 This is normal and no action required.

 - Lymph release, which lasts between 2-3 hours after procedure.
-It is recommended to wash the treated area with regular soap and dry it with cotton pads several hours after procedure in order to remove discharge from the surface of skin and avoid thick scabs forming.
+It is recommended to continue to dab the treated area with a dry cotton pad several hours after procedure in order to remove discharge from the surface of skin and avoid thick scabs forming.